milkcircle/milkcircle.github.io/_posts/2019-01-21-protagoras.md

 perhaps they fall prey to akratic hells
 the habits of hyperbolic discounting

-are these people truly demons of their own choice?
+are these people truly demons of their own doing?
 or are they victims
 fallen to the hands of time
 moving forth in a frenzy of short-term passions